thecml/kubernetes-on-arm/README.md

 # This script will install and setup docker etc.
 kube-config install

+# First, it will update the system and install docker
+# Then it will download prebuilt Kubernetes binaries
+# If you build kubernetesonarm/build, then all binaries will be replaced with that version

 # The script will ask you for timezone.
 Defaults to Europe/Helsinki
 # Run "timedatectl list-timezones" before to check for values